backdrop-contrib/composer_manager/README.md

 ```

 *NOTE:* The `sites/*/` directories may seem like an obvious location for the
-libraries, however Drupal removes write permissions to these directories on
+libraries, however Backdrop removes write permissions to these directories on
 every page load which can cause frustration.

 #### Production Environments